gwenty/Tracer-user-testing/README.md

 ## User survey
 Please try using the tool following the instructions below.
 Then answer some short questions in this form: https://forms.gle/o7RS2b1SeiQedTZx6

 There are two example programs to instrument.
-Example program 1 is a small program from http://www.wellho.net/resources/ex.php4?item=j713/d2x.java with 3 class files that processes railway statistics.
-Example program 2 is Commons Lang (https://commons.apache.org/proper/commons-lang/) and is accompanied by a set of tests and RunSomeTests.class that will run the tests and save the trace of each test to a file.
+Example program 1 is a small program from http://www.wellho.net/resources/ex.php4?item=j713/d2x.java that processes railway statistics and is run using the RunStationStatistics class.
+Example program 2 is Commons Lang (https://commons.apache.org/proper/commons-lang/) and is accompanied by a set of JUnit tests and RunSomeTests.class that will run the tests and save the trace of each test to a file.
+The traces of passing and failing tests will be saved to the appropriate pass/fail folder which  are created when running RunSomeTests.

 Give it a good try but if it doesn’t work, please do still fill out the form.
 ## Running the tracing tool